microsoft/PowerBI-Developer-Samples/.NET Framework/Embed for your organization/README.md

-# User Owns Data samples
+# Embed for your organization

 Follow these steps to run PowerBI.com Integrate samples: